 However, some geniuses took advantage and built ‘Cryptocurrency’.

-They say cryptocurrency is a currency, I think not.
-Currency stores value, is portable and provides value stability.
+They say cryptocurrency is a currency, but I think not.
+The currency store’s value is portable and provides value stability.
 Cryptocurrency provides none.
 Can you carry crypto in your wallet to have a cup of coffee?
 The answer is no.

 Blockchain as a technology is wonderful, but cryptocurrency is speculative in nature.
 They are largely fraudulent in my view as it stands without any government intervention, rules and regulations.
 It also lacks transparency.